jsh58/Genrich/README.md

 Unpaired alignments can be analyzed with `-y`, though only one interval, centered on the read's 5' end, will be inferred.
 Both `-w <int>` and `-x` are equivalent to `-y` in ATAC-seq mode.

 The remainder of the peak-calling process (calculating pileups and significance values) is identical to the [default analysis mode](#method).
-Note that the interval lengths (*not* the fragment lengths) are used to sum the total sequence information in the calculation of a [background pileup value](#pileup).
+Note that the interval lengths (*not* the fragment lengths) are used to sum the total sequence information for the calculation of [control/background pileup values](#pileup).
 <br><br>